LTL-Transfer: Skill Transfer for Temporal Task Specification: Experiments

-We considered the following three types of ordering constraints for a comprehensive evaluation of transferring learned policies across different LTL specifications.
-Each constraint is defined on a binary pair of propositions $a$ and $b$, and without loss of generality, we assume that $a$ should precede $b$.
-The three types of constraints are as follows:
+For a comprehensive evaluation of transferring learned policies across various LTL specifications, we considered the following three types of ordering constraints, proposed by Shah et al.~\cite{shah2018bayesian}, which constitute five specification types.
+Each constraint is defined on a pair of propositions $a$ and $b$.
+Without loss of generality, we assume that $a$ precedes $b$.

-\begin{enumerate} \item \textbf{Hard:} Hard orders occur when $b$ must never be true before $a$.
-In LTL, this property can be expressed through the formula $\neg b ~\U ~a$. \item \textbf{Soft:} Soft orders allow $b$ to occur before $a$ as long as $b$ happens at least once after $a$ holds for the first time.
-Soft orders are expressed in LTL through the formula $\F(a ~\wedge~ \F b)$. \item \textbf{Strictly Soft:} Strictly soft ordering constraints are similar to soft orders; however, $b$ must be true strictly after $a$ first holds.
-Thus $a$ and $b$ holding simultaneously would not satisfy a strictly soft order.
-Strictly soft orders are expressed in LTL through the formula $\F(a ~\wedge~ \X\F b)$ \end{enumerate}
+\begin{enumerate} \item \textbf{Hard} ordering constraints occur when $b$ must never be true before $a$.
+This property is expressed through the LTL formula $\neg b ~\U ~a$. \item \textbf{Soft} ordering constraints allow $b$ to occur before $a$ as long as $b$ happens at least once after $a$ becomes true for the first time.
+Soft orders are expressed through the LTL formula $\F(a ~\wedge~ \F b)$. \item \textbf{Strictly Soft} ordering constraints are similar to soft orders except that $b$ must be true strictly after $a$ first holds.
+Thus, $a$ and $b$ holding simultaneously would not satisfy a strictly soft order.
+Strictly soft orders are expressed through the LTL formula $\F(a ~\wedge~ \X\F b)$. \end{enumerate}

-We sampled five training sets: \textit{hard}, \textit{soft}, \textit{strictly soft}, \textit{no-orders}, and \textit{mixed}; with 50 formulas each that represent different specification types.
-The sub-tasks to be completed and the ordering constraints were sampled from the priors proposed by Shah et al. \cite{shah2018bayesian}.
-All ordering constraints within the \textit{hard}, \textit{soft}, and \textit{strictly soft} training sets were expressed through the respective templates described above.
-There were no ordering constraints to be satisfied for the \textit{no-orders}, e.g., $\F a~\wedge~\F b~\wedge~\F c$.
-In the $\textit{mixed}$ training set, each binary precedence constraint was expressed as one of the three ordering types described above.
+We sampled five training sets, with 50 formulas in each, that represent five different specification types, \textit{Hard}, \textit{Soft}, \textit{Strictly-Soft}, \textit{No-Orders}, and \textit{Mixed}, and a test set of 100 formulas for each type.
+This imitates the real-world scenario where users do not know the test task beforehand, so the robot must be trained on a limited set of training tasks then transfer to a wide variety of novel tasks.
+When constructing a test set, we excluded tasks already in the training set.
+All specifications in the \textit{Hard}, \textit{Soft}, and \textit{Strictly-Soft} sets were expressed using the respective templates described above. \textit{No-Orders} sets have no ordering constraints, e.g., $\F a~\wedge~\F b~\wedge~\F c$.
+In the $\textit{Mixed}$ set, each binary precedence constraint was expressed as one of the three ordering constraints described above.
+A given task in the environment involves visiting a specified set of object types in an admissible order determined by ordering constraints.
+Please see the supplementary materials for example formulas from each specification type.

-In addition to the training set, we sampled a test set of 100 formulas for each set type.
-This mimics the real-world scenario where the agent trained on a few specifications is expected to satisfy a wide array of specifications during deployment.